 Investment properties are revalued periodically at fair values as determined by an independent firm of appraisers.
 The latest appraisal report is at December 31, 2018.
-The Company recognized fair value gain of ₱83.4 million in December 2018, respectively, presented as "Gain on fair value changes of investment properties" (see Note 18).
+The Company recognized fair value gain of ₱83.4 million in December 2018.
 The fair value measurement for investment properties has been categorized as Level 3 (significant unobservable inputs).